 - Country Assessment Guidelines, which address large, external issues beyond the control of Levi Strauss & Co.'s individual business partners.
-These help us assess the opportunities and risks of doing business in a particular country. - The Business Partner Terms of Engagement (TOE), which deal with issues that are substantially controllable by individual business partners.
-These TOE are an integral part of our business relationships.
-Our employees and our business partners understand that complying with our TOE is no less important than meeting our quality standards or delivery times.
-The TOE help us select and engage with business partners who follow workplace standards and business practices that are consistent with our values.
+These help us assess the opportunities and risks of doing business in a particular country. - The Business Partner Supplier Code of Conduct (SCOC) - Formally known as Terms of Engagement), which deal with issues that are substantially controllable by individual business partners.
+These SCOC are an integral part of our business relationships.
+Our employees and our business partners understand that complying with our SCOC is no less important than meeting our quality standards or delivery times.
+The SCOC help us select and engage with business partners who follow workplace standards and business practices that are consistent with our values.